 topic, with anyone welcome to show their work.

-In addition to meetings and magazines, the ARHS has slowly an extensive archives collection, mostly consisting of Tasmanian photographs from the 1930s to the present day.
-All areas of the State are covered, and most topics are covered, in some form.
-Lines of scrapped locomotives, brand new locos, passenger & goods trains, locomotives and even trams.
+In addition to meetings and magazines, the ARHS has an extensive archives collection, mostly consisting of Tasmanian photographs from the 1930s to the present day, plus other materials.

 For queries regarding Tasmanian Rail News or membership of the ARHS, please contact the Secretary by e-mail at or by writing to: